Knowledge base

 The flagship offer to create your sites

-These web hostings are shared offers (web sites will be hosted on servers whose resources are shared with other clients).
-To ensure the reliability of these shared services, Infomaniak servers use on average only 40% of the power of CPUs and are equipped with the latest generation of professional SSDs.
+These web hostings are shared offers (the websites will be hosted on servers whose resources are shared with other customers).
+To ensure the reliability of these shared services, Infomaniak servers use on average only 40% of the CPU power and are equipped with professional-grade, latest-generation SSD drives.

-Web hosting offers 250 GB of minimum disk space and allows to manage multiple websites with multiple domain names.
-This offer includes all the technologies usually used to create professional sites: PHP, MySQL, FTP and SSH access, SSL certificates, Site Creator and easy installation of current WordPress or CMS, etc.
+Web hosting offers a minimum of 250 GB of disk space and allows you to manage multiple websites with multiple domain names.
+This offer includes all the technologies commonly used to create professional sites: PHP, MySQL, FTP and SSH access, SSL certificates, Site Creator and easy installation of WordPress or common CMS, etc.

 Cloud Server